havan/camino-bot-paymaster/README.md

 # Camino Bot PayMaster Concept

-This is a tought experiment about implementing a "paymaster" feature for cheque mechanism of Camino Messenger's bot concept.
+This is a concept study about implementing a "paymaster" feature for cheque mechanism of Camino Messenger's bot concept.

 ## Rationale